TwoCanPlugIn/TwoCanPlugIn/README.md

 Installation
 ------------
-Version 1.9 of the TwoCan plugin is included in the Master Catalog of the Plugin Manager which is now featured with OpenCPN 5.2.
+Versions 1.9 and newer are included in the Master Catalog of the Plugin Manager which is now featured with OpenCPN 5.2.
 This makes for a simple and easy installation experience for most users.

 Windows
 -------